godotengine/godot-docs/learning/features/math/vector_math.rst

 - Movement

 A vector can represent **any** quantity with a magnitude and direction.
-In this image, the spaceship at step 1 has a position vector of ``(1,3)`` and a velocity vector of ``(2,1)``.
+Typical examples are: position, direction, velocity, acceleration, force etc. In this image, the spaceship at step 1 has a position vector of ``(1,3)`` and a velocity vector of ``(2,1)``.
 The velocity vector represents how far the ship moves each step.
 We can find the position for step 2 by adding